-- Headaches, nausea, and abdominal pain are the most commonly reported side effects.
+- Headaches, nausea, vomiting, and abdominal pain are the most commonly reported side effects.

-- May not be suitable for everybody, including people with advanced HIV, allogenic bone marrow transplant, kidney problems, taking certain medications, or in those who are dehydrated.
+- May not be suitable for everybody, including people with advanced HIV, allogenic bone marrow transplant, kidney problems, taking certain medications, or those who are dehydrated.
 Elderly people may be more sensitive to some of the side effects of valacyclovir.

-- Rarely, may cause effects such as agitation, hallucinations, confusion, seizures.
+- Rarely, may cause side effects such as agitation, hallucinations, confusion, or seizures.
 The risk is higher in people with kidney disease and those receiving higher than the recommended dosage of valacyclovir.

-- Dosage may need reducing in people with kidney disease.
+- The dosage of valacyclovir needs to be reduced in people with kidney disease.

 - Take valacyclovir exactly as directed by your doctor and for the exact time prescribed, even if your symptoms improve.

-- Valacyclovir treatment is best started within 72 hours of symptom onset (ie, rash, blisters, tingling, burning).
-Data suggests valacyclovir is most effective if started within 24 hours.
+- Valacyclovir treatment is best started within 24 hours of symptom onset (ie, rash, blisters, tingling, burning).
+Data suggests valacyclovir is most effective if started within this time.

 - Keep valacyclovir suspension in the refrigerator and shake well before use.
 Discard any unused portion after 28 days.

 - Drink plenty of water while taking valacyclovir and do not allow yourself to become dehydrated.